GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 ```

 - Now click on `Manage Layers`![](/fig/en_SMT_ex4_UMAP_layers.PNG) again and `Edit`![](/fig/en_SMT_ex4_UMAP_Edit.PNG) one of your new layers (e.g. "Past flood extent").
 Click on `Shape Properties` to change the color of the layer.
 You can explore other option you have for styling your features.
 You finish by clicking on `Close` in the upper right corner.
 - In `Interaction Options` the behavior of the labeling can be determined.
-For example, you can choose `Popup` as `Popup shape` and set `Display label` either `on hover` in order to only display the features descriptions when you srcroll with the mouse over the respective feature on the map, or on `always`, in order to always see the respective description.
+For example, you can choose `Popup` as `Popup shape` and set `Display label` either `on hover` in order to only display the features descriptions when you scroll with the mouse over the respective feature on the map, or on `always`, in order to always see the respective description.

 ```{figure} /fig/en_SMT_ex4_UMAP_Shape_Properties.PNG